-This section deals with the "local neighborhood discovery" part of the protocol.
+This section deals with the local neighborhood discovery part of the protocol.

-NLSP treats two categories of networks differently.
-In this specification, the terms LAN (Local Area Network) and WAN (Wide Area Network) are used for these categories.
-For each medium of interest, it is specified whether NLSP treats it as a LAN or a WAN.
+The NLSP[TM] specification treats two categories of networks differently.
+In this specification, the terms LAN (local area network) and WAN (wide area network) are used for these categories.
+For each medium of interest, it is specified whether NLSP treats it as a LAN or WAN.
 In most cases, the categorization is obvious, but not always.
-In general terms, a LAN is capable of broadcast addressing at the Datalink Layer.
+In general terms, a LAN is capable of broadcast addressing at the Data-Link layer.
 IEEE 802.3 and IEEE 802.5 are LANs.
-Because IEEE 802.6 and FDDI support broadcast, they are treated as LANs even though they are not always "local" networks.
-In general terms, a WAN either is connection-oriented (requiring a call setup at the Datalink layer) or is a point-to-point network.
+Because IEEE 802.6 and FDDI support broadcast, they are treated as LANs even though they are not always local networks.
+In general terms, a WAN is either connection-oriented (requiring a call setup at the Data-link layer) or is a point-to-point network.
 Examples are PPP (dedicated or dialed links) and X.25.